Designations Congruent with Things: Chapter 6

 Not today.

-For the remainder of the afternoon and evening he is going to make a sincere and sustained effort to keep his colleague as mentally solvent as possible, which means that most items of intellectual interest will have to wait until the point that Newton has recovered enough to refrain from weeping over formal logic.
+For the remainder of the afternoon and evening he will make a sincere and sustained effort to keep his colleague as mentally solvent as possible, which means most items of intellectual interest will have to wait until the point Newton has recovered enough to refrain from weeping over formal logic.

 Ugh.
 Biologists.